Last Updated on April 28, 2026 by Jo

 - 3/4 cup granulated sugar

-- 1 1/4 cup Mexican style instant hot chocolate mix (Abuelita works great)
+- 1 1/4 cup Mexican style instant hot chocolate mix (such as Abuelita)

 - 1 teaspoon vanilla extract